Filter-Bubble/filterbubbel-nlp/tools/frog/README.md

 NOTES:
 Frog does not do tokenization the same way alpino (and UD treebanks) do.
 Turning off tokenization, and use text tokenized by alpino does not improve (much).
 Turning off the mwu option (multi word detection) should help, but crashes frog.
-Un-doing the mulitword detection fixes the UPOS scores
+Frog needs the mwu for parsing Un-doing the multiword detection and using gold tokenizer fixes the UPOS scores

+working solution:
+do a minimal parse on the gold tokenized data to get tokens, upos, xpos do a full parse to get dependencies merge the two parses

 ## DEPREL